selma-Bentaiba/selma-Bentaiba.github.io/_notes/Momentum Learning Day 5.markdown

 They passed messages back and forth, and with shared memory, both had the same view of what was going on.

 Finally, I tried the **multi-agent abstraction**: put both agents into a single group chat.
-That was simpler, but the idea is the same—agents can coordinate either by tools or by a shared space.
+That was simpler, but the idea is the same agents can coordinate either by tools or by a shared space.

-For me, this part really shows how we can move beyond a single “all-knowing” agent.
+For me, this part really shows how we can move beyond a single “all knowing” agent.
-We can design **specialized agents** that cooperate—almost like microservices, but in natural language.
+We can design **specialized agents** that cooperate almost like microservices, but in natural language.

 ---